Xokra/dotfiles/projects/learning/js/learn.md

 Extracting String Parts:
 there are 3 methods for extracting a part of a string:

-- slice(start, end); text.slice(7, 13) or text.slice(-12), extracts a part of a string and returns the exatrected part in a new string
+- slice(start, end); text.slice(7, 13) or text.slice(-12), extracts a part of a string and returns the extracted part in a new string
 - substring(start, end); similar to slice() but start and end values less than 0 are treated as 0.
 - substr(start,length)